ericovis/deal_with_it/README.md

 # Deal With It! :sunglasses:
-A Python API for creating "deal with it"-like GIFs
+A Python API for creating "Deal With It"-like GIFs

 ## Usage